-Whatever option you go with, just make sure that everyone is color coordinated, match the theme of your wedding, and are fully happy and satisfied of what they are going to wear.
+Whatever option you go with, just make sure that everyone is color-coordinated, matches the theme of your wedding, and is fully happy and satisfied with what they are going to wear.

 Additionally, if it means that your female groomsman attends the suit fitting, or does it on her own, the key is keeping communication open and ensuring that everyone feels included.